jgromes/ArduPod/README.md

 * **/model/**

-   files for 3D printing in the following formats: STL, SolidWorks parts
+   Files for 3D printing in the following formats: STL, SolidWorks parts, SketchUp

+   See /model/stl/printing_instructions.txt for details.